-Voluntary work is an inherent part of Qatari culture, evident in the religious, humanitarian, social, and cultural pillars that are deeply rooted in the community, and inspired by the customs and traditions inherited from parents and ancestors.
+Voluntary work is a main and inherent principle that is deeply rooted in the Qatari society’s norms.
+This is because it constitutes the religious, humanitarian, social, and cultural pillars that are deeply rooted in the Qatari society and inspired by the customs and traditions inherited from parents and ancestors.

 Volunteering is a positive social phenomenon that represents civilized behavior promoted by societies and nations.
 It is a human school that has been closely linked to all aspects of good work.
 It has become a fundamental pillar in building society and spreading social cohesion among citizens.